VandyHacks/awesome/README.md

  ## backend
 - [CORS explained](https://medium.com/@baphemot/understanding-cors-18ad6b478e2b): CORS is important but sucks - this explains it and tries to solve common problems
+- [Guide to easy SSL](https://www.troyhunt.com/the-6-step-happy-path-to-https/): A great article from Troy Hunt on how to easily secure your website's data in transit.
+Really important for us since we handle personal data.
 - [Intro to JWT](https://jwt.io/introduction/): Explains how to securely transmit secrets as a JSON

  ## devops